MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-fine-tune.md

 ### Model inference settings

-There are two settings available in the model inference section:
+There are two settings available in the **Model inference** section:

 | Setting | Description |
 |---------|-------------|